 Next, fetch all needed packages, install them and create provided scripts:

-This should create a
+This should create a test script in bin/.

 you can test the installed package.